 Bemidji’s Itasca State Park offers a rewarding and stimulating escape into the heart of the Northwoods.
 The park is over 32,000 acres of remarkable beauty and tranquility.
 The source of the mighty Mississippi River lies within the park.

-The park also features more than 100 lakes, including Lake Itasca and Lake Bemidji, famous for their excellent fishing.
-One of the most popular activities at Itasca State Park is hiking along with one of its many trails.
+The park also features over 100 lakes, including Lake Itasca and Lake Bemidji, famous for their excellent fishing.
+One of the most popular activities at Itasca State Park is hiking along one of its many trails.

 Rent a canoe or kayak and explore some of the park’s secluded lakes.
 Or enjoy hiking trails that wind along rivers and past towering pines and hardwoods.
-Itasca State Park offers something for everyone, from nature lovers to families looking for an easy day trip.
+Itasca State Park and the nearby Park Rapids offer options to suit various interests, from nature lovers to families looking for an easy day trip.

 3. Go Hiking at Preacher’s Grove